CasperN/silica/Design.md

   * *Note:* Control does not permenantly leaves a coroutine if it is suspended and resumed.
 Code in `defer` may run some time after suspension if the coroutine is implicitly dropped or explicitly destroyed.
 * `defer` blocks _may not_ be placed in the `OpClause` of `handle` blocks.
 At least until "code after resume" (5.2) is supported.
 * **Performing or Propagating Effects** in `defer` blocks is allowed, however it is a compile-time error to perform a nonresumable effect, e.g. `Fail<E>: E -> !`, as the intent of `defer` blocks is to enable the effectful cleanup of linear resources.
+* `defer` blocks are conceptually "copy-pasted" and executed after statement where the return value is written, which makes `defer` blocks incompatible with tail call optimization (TCO).
+After defer blocks are "pasted" ASAP destruction is used, `ImplicitDrop::drop` is called as soon as possible, respecting lifetime constraints.

 ### 2.7 Raw pointers
 * **Primitive Types:** Silica provides primitive raw pointer types, requiring `unsafe` blocks for dereferencing (`^`) or casting back to safe references.